cb-technologists/blog/content/posts/cloud-run-with-core.md

 Furthermore, the current alpha release of the Google Cloud SDK allows [creating or replacing a Cloud Run service from such a YAML specification](https://cloud.google.com/sdk/gcloud/reference/alpha/run/services/replace).

-## Ephemeral Preview Environments for Continuous Delivery with Cloud Run and Core
+## Ephemeral Preview Environments for Continuous Delivery with CloudBees Core and Cloud Run

 When developers commit deployable code they want to see it working, especially for web based applications.
 [Preview environments](https://jenkins-x.io/developing/preview/) for GitHub Pull Requests is a developer friendly feature that [Jenkins X](https://jenkins-x.io/) has provided for some time now but preview environments aren't limited to Jenkins X. Cloud Run provides an excellent platform for creating light-weight ephemeral preview environments for stateless containers that leverage HTTP workloads - and even better, when your application isn't receiving requests your service is scaled down to zero and you pay nothing.
 So even if that PR sits there for a few days, you only pay for the time your application is being used and that may only be a handful of minutes over several days.